Techgrounds-Cloud-9/cloud-9-Ephraim52/04_Network_01/NTW-03/NTW-03 Protocols.md

 DNS= Domain Name System, is a set of protocols and standards.
 Turns long IP adresses into user-friendly URL's.

+HTTPS= Hypertext Transfer Protocol Secure if you see this infront of a webaddress for example it means that its encrypted and secure.

+SSH= Secure Shellis a communication protocol to enable two computers to communicate in an encrypted manner.

 ## Exercise
 - Identify several other protocols and their associated OSI layer.
 Name at least one for each layer.
 - Figure out who determines what protocols we use and what is needed to introduce your own protocol.